DTN Early Word Grains 09/26 06:06

-December corn was 1 cent higher, November soybeans were 2 cents higher, and
+December corn was 2 cents lower, November soybeans were 1 cent lower, and

 By Darin Newsom